AwesomeAley/ObsidianNotes/School Class Notes/Wireless Security/Cryptographic Security.md

 Allows a party to prove that they know a secret without revealing the secret directly

 Server issues a challenge message, generated uniquely at random.
 Client uses the secret to encrypt the challenge message and the secret returns the ciphertext to the server.
 If the response decrypts to the identical message that was sent, this proves the client knows the key.

+### WEP Keying
+The static, shared key used on a WEP network (what you type in to connect) is 40 bits or 104 bits in length.